Ahrefs vs Semrush — Which Should You Use?

 For me, the traffic potential data provided by Ahrefs is one of the strongest reasons for using it over Semrush.

-Ahrefs’ ‘Content Gap’ tool is arguably a bit better than the equivalent Semrush ‘Keyword Gap’ tool too.
-Both let you enter your domain and those of some competitors, and show you a list of keywords that your competitor ranks for which yours doesn’t — but Ahrefs’ ‘content gap’ tool lets you evaluate your site against more competing domains (10 to Semrush’s four).
+Ahrefs’ ‘Content Gap’ feature is more flexible than the equivalent Semrush ‘Keyword Gap’ equivalent.
+Both let you enter your domain and those of some competitors, and show you a list of keywords that your competitor ranks for which yours doesn’t — but Ahrefs’ ‘content gap’ tool lets you evaluate your site against a lot more competing domains (10 to Semrush’s four).

 Ahrefs' 'Content Gap' tool